Press Kit — Media Resources for Arkansas Pension Investigation

 Public statements by the Governor, Treasurer, and other officials framed the purchases in political — not financial — terms.
 The Governor celebrated them as proof Arkansas “puts its money where its mouth is.”

 The bond market offers many alternatives with higher credit ratings and greater liquidity.
-Israel Bonds cannot be traded before maturity and carry declining credit ratings.
+These bonds cannot be traded before maturity and carry declining credit ratings.

 The Auditor’s appointee served as conduit.
-Jason Brady introduced Israel Bonds to the APERS board citing Treasury holdings, not independent analysis.
+Jason Brady introduced the investment to the APERS board citing Treasury holdings, not independent analysis.
 The board approved $25–50 million.

 The board voted before staff were ready.
 APERS authorized $25–50 million but purchased nothing for two months.
-The CIO was still establishing contact with Israel Bonds in late July 2025.
+The CIO was still establishing contact with the bond issuer in late July 2025.

 Two pension funds, zero independent credit analyses.
 APERS chose direct purchase with no manager; ATRS hired a manager but created investment guidelines four months after authorization.
 Neither produced independent analysis before the board vote.